Menu

 Class Structure:

-A physical or digital copy of the textbook , MATH 100: Mathematical Ideas, 15th Ed., by Miller, is required.
+A physical or digital copy of the textbook , MATH 100: Mathematical Ideas, 15th Ed., by Miller , is required.
 Access to MyMathLab is required, and will come with digital access to the ebook.
-Homework assignments will be in the form of discussion threads, worksheets, online homework, take-home quizzes (not proctored / timed), and groupwork.
+Homework assignments will be in the form of discussion threads, worksheets, online homework, textbook problems, and open book quizzes that are timed.
 Homework assignments will generally be due on Mondays and Fridays.

 Required Materials: